 The Allow Password in URL option allows you to create links to Webmail/admin containing the user's password.
 There is a security risk involved with this, especially if the password is sent in plain text, but some people find it convenient, and it can be useful for automating some administrative processes.
-To specify the username and password in the URL, add parameters user= and either password= or md5pass= to the URL, e.g. http://server:5108/admin/index.html?user=postmaster&password=admin or http://server:5108/admin/index.html?user=postmaster&md5pass=21232f297a57a5a743894a0e4a801fc3.
-The md5pass parameter is an MD5 hex digest (case insensitive) of the password.
-This helps with hiding the password, but will not prevent replay attacks, and the original password may still be discovered with sufficient resources.
+To specify the username and password in the URL, add parameters user= and either password= or md5pass= to the URL, e.g. http://server:5108/admin/index.html?user=postmaster&password=admin or http://server:5108/admin/index.html?user=postmaster&md5pass=2da07a809e1c95d0440b9b4ea92e906c.
+The md5pass parameter is an MD5 hex digest (lower-case) of the "<username>+<password>", eg the above is the MD5 hash of "postmaster+admin" for the default administrator login.
+Using the MD5 hash helps with hiding the password, but will not prevent replay attacks, and the original password may still be discovered with sufficient resources.

 The Allow different client addresses for a Web Mail session option means that VPOP3 does not associate a login session with a particular IP address.
 This makes it more vulnerable to replay attacks, since if someone can capture the session cookie which is being used, that could be used from another computer (until it expires).
 However, this option is sometimes needed for people accessing the WebMail service from behind a proxy server farm, or other shared address pool (e.g. some mobile phone companies).